 |IMAGES AND OBJECTS||—||Color Image Minimum Resolution: 150

 Non-Proportional Scaling of Placed Object

 I've printed huge two-page spreads at 90DPI and had it come out just great, but 150 DPI seems to be a good general-purpose lower bound.
 If an image ends up being scaled in the final output to 149 DPI or worse , Blurb will issue a scary-sounding warning, but will let you print anyway.
 So, having the preflight check let you know before Blurb tells you at least prepares you for the scary warning.

 Build Your Book

-Now that things are set up, I export the Photoshop files from Lightroom for images I might use in the book.
+Now that things are set up, I publish the Photoshop files from Lightroom for images I might use in the book.
 I then look at the thumbnails in Finder (“Explorer” on Windows) and drag images to InDesign and see how they work at that point in my book.
 I won't use every image that I include in the Lightroom collection for the book, but every image I want to use finds its way to the book via the collection.
 When preparing the wedding book, I'd started with 700 images in the book-related collection, but only 200 ended up actually being used in the book.